Modal window design: best practices for in-app engagement

 Can you think of a product or website experience that was ruined by one too many pop-ups?
-A time when your workflow or browsing experience was interrupted by a full-screen takeover with no escape?
-A pesky notification just wouldn’t take a hint?
+A modal window that hijacked your workflow with no clear escape?
+A pesky notification that just wouldn't take a hint?

 Of course you can.
 This sort of bad UX behavior is unfortunately common.